Email newsletters are one of the greatest ways to monetize your social media efforts. But it’s really easy to make mistakes too.

-- Content – When it comes to what you put in your email newsletter, you need to explain everything that will be in there, from tips and ideas to discounts and sales.
+- Content – When it comes to what you put in your email newsletter, you need to outline everything that will be in there, from tips and ideas to discounts and sales.

-- Design – It’s not a bad idea to give people an idea of what your email design is going to look like.
-Then it’s important to maintain that design throughout the life of the email newsletter.
-If you do decide to change the look of the email, make sure you get the input of your readers, base your redesign on your tests and then explaining to your readers what to expect and when.
+- Design – It’s not a bad practice to give people an idea of what your email design is going to look like.
+Then, it’s important to maintain that design throughout the life of the email newsletter.
+If you do decide to change the look of the email, make sure you get the input of your readers, base your redesign on your tests and then explain to your readers what to expect and when.

-Here are some scary stats that will make you to pay attention to good email best practices:
+Here are some scary stats that will make you pay attention to the best practices:

 - Number of people who click on the spam button based on the “From” field: 2.43%.

 - People who report email as spam based upon subject line: 3.69%.

 You’ve got to set expectations, but you also have to meet them.
 Make promises and don’t break them, or your subscribers will never forgive you!